Pump Failure or No Water? We serve all of Dodge County — Request Help Now →

 Where We Work

-Private well service for every community in Dodge County — residential lots in town, rural parcels outside city limits, and agricultural properties along the county edges.
+Private well service for every community in the region — from residential lots in town to rural parcels outside city limits and agricultural properties along the county edges.

 Coverage Details

-If your property sits outside Dodge County but is close to the county line, include your location in the quote form.
+If your property sits outside the primary service area but is close to the county line, include your location in the quote form.
 We can confirm coverage and estimate access before committing to scheduling.

 Common Questions